elibroftw/blog.elijahlopez.ca/content/posts/how-often-should-you-update-dependencies.md

   - opinion
 ---

-Every time you start working on a project, ou should update your dependencies (weekly).
+Every time you start working on a project, you should update your dependencies (weekly).

 ### Iterative Dependency Approach